Published on March 5th, 2017 | by Scott Cooney0

 One of the participants mentioned that while many countries seemed heading in the wrong direction on protecting life-sustaining ecosystems, his homeland (Costa Rica) continues to push the envelope forward and lead the way.
 Costa Rica has biodiversity protection written into its constitution, has very progressive waste management systems, and has achieved near 100% renewable energy for its total power consumption.
 He mentioned that in 1948, the citizens of Costa Rica, tired of civil wars and conflicts with neighboring countries in Central America, got rid of its army in favor of putting more money into education and health care.
 Today, Costa Rica has a higher literacy rate than the U.S., lower infant mortality, a strong middle class, universal health care, and consistently ranks #1 or #2 in world happiness indices.

 Education, especially public education, is at the root of so much of our future.
 Nikki Pava, a California transplant who now lives in an ecovillage in the Guanacaste province of Costa Rica, suggested that getting kids active in their own education, with hands-on activities, was huge in keeping them engaged and building their future.
-Kwak replied that she knew a couple where the husband was from a small town in Haiti with a 70% dropout rate.
+Kwak replied that she knew a couple where the husband was from a small town in Costa Rica with a 70% dropout rate.
 The couple returned to the town and helped build an engaged curriculum for the school, allowing the kids to do whatever they wanted with part of their schooling, in order to balance out the math, science, and language.
 The results were an art mural, building a permaculture garden, and doing a reforestation project.

 People mentioned all number of things (urban planning, self-driving taxis, permaculture, etc.), and for each topic, Kwak had insights from different parts of the world that already looked like peoples’ visions of 2050.